aws-ia/terraform-aws-eks-blueprints/examples/complete-kubernetes-addons/README.md

-# EKS Cluster with Amazon EKS Managed Add-ons
+# Complete example with Kubernetes add-ons

-This example deploys a new EKS Cluster into a new VPC with EKS managed Add-ons
+This example deploys a new EKS Cluster with all node groups and add-ons with advanced configuration

- - Creates a new VPC, 3 Private Subnets and 3 Public Subnets
- - Creates an Internet gateway for the Public Subnets and a NAT Gateway for the Private Subnets
- - Creates an EKS Cluster Control plane with public endpoint with one managed node group
- - Creates EKS managed Addons (`vpc-cni`, `coredns`, `kube-proxy`, `aws-ebs-csi-driver`)

 ## How to Deploy
 ### Prerequisites: